thomasp85/shinyFiles/cran-comments.md

-This is a small patch release to keep the package current with shiny
+This is a small patch release fixing a range of bugs

 ## revdepcheck results

-We checked 27 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.
+We checked 35 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

  * We saw 0 new problems
  * We failed to check 0 packages